Donotalo/playground-uh8mrywa/lessons/lesson01.md

 ${FUNCTION} $2 $3
 ```

-A Docker image can be build by invoking the following command:
+A Docker image can be built by invoking the following command:
 ```bash
 ./docker.sh build <name> <tag>
 ```